Red Paddle Co 12'6" Voyager

 - Fantastic premium-level stand up paddle boards you can buy for long range explorations

-- Very rigid board due to RSS fiberglass batten system, MSL construction, and reinforced rail tape.
+- Very rigid thanks to the RSS batten system, MSL construction, and reinforced rail tape.
+Red has a precise construction process and spends a full 72 hours on each SUP they make.

 - Comes with what we think is one of the best hand pumps on the market: the new Titan II pump